mindspore-ai/docs/docs/mindquantum/docs/source_en/initial_experience_of_quantum_neural_network.md

 # Import Simulator module
 from mindquantum.simulator import Simulator

-# Generate a simulator based on the projectq backend, and set the number of bits of the simulator to the number of bits of the quantum circuit.
+# Generate a simulator based on the mqvector backend, and set the number of bits of the simulator to the number of bits of the quantum circuit.
-sim = Simulator('projectq', circuit.n_qubits)
+sim = Simulator('mqvector', circuit.n_qubits)

 # Obtain the evolution of the quantum circuit based on the current quantum state of the simulator and the expectation and gradient solution operators
 grad_ops = sim.get_expectation_with_grad(ham,
-                                         circuit,
-                                         encoder_params_name=encoder_names,
-                                         ansatz_params_name=ansatz_names)
+                                         circuit)

 # An array of three parameters alpha0, alpha1, alpha2 in Encoder,
 # Convert its data type to float32 and store it in encoder_data.